-Join Simon Walker for an in-depth discussion in this video Creating a flashback look, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video Creating a flashback look, part of Color Correction: Color Grading for Locations and Times of Day.

 Having a stylized look is a classic cinematic method of talking to your audience.…And telling them that the scene they're watching now isn't part of the current narrative.…Just like cross-dissolve transitions can suggest a passage of time or a change of…location, flashback looks are a classic way to change the narrative structure.…So how do you create this effect and what are the rules.…There are some general conventions but there aren't any hard and fast rules.…This is my first clip the dinner date clip.…